-However, it’s important to remember that there is a human being behind every LinkedIn profile – someone who wants to build a trusted relationship with those they are planning to do business with.
+However, it’s important to remember that there is a human being behind every LinkedIn profile.
+That’s someone who wants to build a trusted relationship with those they are planning to do business with.
 And it takes time to build a relationship – it doesn’t happen at the touch of a button.

-There are plenty of so-called experts out there who will promise you that they will help you get rich quick on LinkedIn.
-But we’ve all been on the receiving end of those horrible spammy approaches – in my opinion, there’s no greater turn off than the ‘connect and pitch’ approach.
+There are plenty of so-called experts out there who promise that they will help you get rich quick on LinkedIn.
+But we’ve all been on the receiving end of those horrible spammy approaches.
+In my opinion, there’s no greater turn off than the ‘connect and pitch’ approach.

 Instead, I prefer to put the time and effort into building genuine business relationships – using what I call ‘The 3Ps of Prospecting’ – Patience, Persistence and Profits.